nautobot/nautobot-ansible/docs/plugins/vlan_module.rst

         <div class="ansible-option-cell">

-      The site the VLAN will be associated to
+      The role of the VLAN.

       .. raw:: html